Iancheung228/Iancheung228.github.io/_posts/2024-04-20-barebone_transformer.md

 Aside: Note that in multiple attention heads, the model has the same number of parameters to learn as in a single attention head.
 Multi-head self-attention is no more expensive than single-head due to the low-rank property.

-We have now fully explained the following diagram in the original paper.
+We have now fully explained the following diagram from the original paper.
 ![Screenshot 2024-06-01 at 5 26 48 PM](https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/a58abe97-f1ee-4461-80f1-41e55bbd6393)